tenstorrent/tt-metal/CONTRIBUTING.md

 ### Skipping CI/CD for documentation updates
 - CI/CD can be skipped for *documentation only* updates that incur no functional change.
-- Upon submitting a PR and getting the necessary appovals:
+- Upon submitting a PR and getting the necessary approvals:
   - Click Squash and Merge
   - Before confirming, edit the top level commit message by prepending the token `[skip ci]`
     - Example: `[skip ci] #9999: Update CONTRIBUTING.md`